Online shopMy Plansee

 Tantalum-tungsten (TaW) excels due to its good mechanical properties and excellent corrosion resistance.
 We add between 2.5 and 10 percent by weight of tungsten to pure tantalum.
 Although the resulting alloy is up to 1.4 times stronger than pure tantalum, it remains easy to work at temperatures of up to 1600 °C. Our TaW alloys are therefore especially well-suited for the heat exchangers and hot zones used in chemical equipment construction as well as for components in the aviation and aerospace industries.

-Deposits
+Deposits and sourcing

 In 1802, the Swedish chemist Anders Gustav Ekeberg separated tantalum pentoxide (Ta2O5) from columbite ore for the very first time.
 The oxide is named after Tantalos, a figure in Greek mythology: Tantalus (lat.) was never able to satisfy his thirst because the water around him always receded before he could reach it.
 In the same way, tantalum oxide cannot react with any acid.
 The chemical symbol Ta was proposed by Jöns Jakob Berzelius in 1814.
 Berzelius was also the first person to produce elementary tantalum.
 However, Heinrich Rose recognized that the tantalum produced in this way actually only consisted of 50% tantalum.
 In 1844, Rose succeeded in proving that tantalum and niobium were different and distinctive elements.
 And it was not until 100 years later that Werner von Bolton was able to produce pure tantalum by reducing potassium heptafluorotantalate with sodium.